The most common type of database is a relational database in the SQL (Structured Query Language) family.

 This is a much looser, less structured way of organizing data, and there are both benefits and downsides.

-It is worth noting that you might not have any choice with what database to use.
+But it is worth noting that you might not have any choice with what database to use.
 If you are planning to use an existing Content Management System or Blogging platform, those applications are built with a specific database already.

-The question of what type of database to use is a question for developers of new applications.
+Generally, the question of what type of database to use is a question for developers of new applications.

 MongoDB is often a better choice for very large datasets with a very high write load, in a situation where you will need to share the database.